 Furnace Making Banging Noise

-Your ductwork can also produce banging sounds when your furnace switches on, since the metal is expanding and contracting.
+Your ductwork can also create banging sounds when your furnace turns on, as the metal is expanding and contracting.

 Furnace Making Humming or Buzzing Noise